Dormancy: Brumation

-While endotherms and other heterotherms are described scientifically as hibernating, the way ectotherms such as lizards become dormant in cold is very different, and a separate name was invented for it in the 1920s: brumation.
-It differs from hibernation in the metabolic processes involved.
+While endotherms and other heterotherms are described scientifically as hibernating, the way ectotherms such as lizards become dormant in cold conditions is very different, and a separate term was coined for it in the 1920s: brumation.
+It differs from hibernation in the metabolic processes involved: energy is stored in glycogen in addition to or in place of fats, and periodic water intake is required.

 Reptiles generally begin brumation in late autumn (more specific times depend on the species).
 They often wake up to drink water and return to "sleep".
 They can go for months without food.
 Reptiles may eat more than usual before the brumation time but eat less or refuse food as the temperature drops.
 However, they do need to drink water.
 The brumation period is anywhere from one to eight months depending on the air temperature and the size, age, and health of the reptile.
 During the first year of life, many small reptiles do not fully brumate, but rather slow down and eat less often.
 Brumation is triggered by a lack of heat and a decrease in the hours of daylight in winter, similar to hibernation.

 Plants

 In plant physiology, dormancy is a period of arrested plant growth.
-It is a survival strategy exhibited by many plant species, which enables them to survive in climates where part of the year is unsuitable for growth, such as winter or dry seasons.
+It is a survival strategy exhibited by many plant species, which enables them to survive in harsh conditions and climates where part of the year is unsuitable for growth, such as winter or dry seasons.

 Many plant species that exhibit dormancy have a biological clock that tells them when to slow activity and to prepare soft tissues for a period of freezing temperatures or water shortage.
 On the other hand, dormancy can be triggered after a normal growing season by decreasing temperatures, shortened day length, and/or a reduction in rainfall.
 Chemical treatment on dormant plants has been proven to be an effective method to break dormancy, particularly in woody plants such as grapes, berries, apples, peaches, and kiwis.
 Specifically, hydrogen cyanamide stimulates cell division and growth in dormant plants, causing buds to break when the plant is on the edge of breaking dormancy.
 Slight injury of cells may play a role in the mechanism of action.
 The injury is thought to result in increased permeability of cellular membranes.
 The injury is associated with the inhibition of catalase, which in turn stimulates the pentose phosphate cycle.
 Hydrogen cyanamide interacts with the cytokinin metabolic cycle, which results in triggering a new growth cycle.
-The images below show two particularly widespread dormancy patterns amongst sympodially growing orchids:
+The two adjacent images show two particularly widespread dormancy patterns amongst sympodially growing orchids: